llingg/docs-opmanual_developer/book/opmanual_developer/30_benchmarking/00_benchmarking.md

 <minitoc/>

 ## Introduction
 This section of the book focuses on the concept of behaviour benchmarking in Duckietown.
 There will be first a brief general introduction to introduce the general architecture of the Behaviour Benchmarking.
 The most important parts are explained as well as some general information is given.
+The [presentation](https://drive.google.com/file/d/17NK93umYwn4AWNISMRx_h7t9KTEcVVa4/view?usp=sharing) as well as the [repository](https://github.com/llingg/behaviour-benchmarking) corresponding to the Behaviour Benchmarking are also available.

 ### General Architecture